darshan-kt/poles_detection_with_pcl/README.md

 ROS 2 Navigation and Pole Detection Guide
 This repository documents the process of setting up and practicing ROS 2 navigation components (Mapping, SLAM, AMCL, NAV2) step-by-step, as well as developing a novel pole detection algorithm using 3D LiDAR point cloud data.

-Tutorial Source: "The instructions in this repository are based on the Husarion ROS 2 Tutorial". \
+Tutorial Source: "The instructions in this repository are based on the Husarion ROS 2 Tutorial".
+Thanks to husarion for giving such a well documented repository. \
 Please refer this tutorial link for more understanding https://husarion.com/tutorials/ros2-tutorials/1-ros2-introduction/

-Installation \
+Installation instruction: \
 Follow the steps below to set up the environment:

 ### Create a workspace and clone the repository